scVENUS/PeekabooAV-Installer/README.md

 Quick and easy, download ``pstrap.sh`` and run.
 (It pulls the repo to ``/tmp`` and runs the installer)

+Certainly it is possible to run the installer again if e.g. network timeouts have stoped its execution.
+This installer can also be used as an updater, it implements tests and replaces updated files and performes an installation of the latest PeekabooAV release.

 ## Prerequisites ##